thaliproject/thali/presenceprotocolBindings.md

 We choose the relatively long period of 180 seconds in order to provide an opportunity for at least 3 rounds of ssdp:alive announcements from the peer to be detected before giving up.
 Note however that our current use of SSDP means we will likely ignore the cache-control header.

 ## ssdp:byebye
-The ssdp:byebye message MUST use the following header values:
+If a Thali peer is going to stop listening for SSDP events for a reason other than a throttling response or loss of network then it MUST send a ssdp:byebye event with the following header values:

 * __NT:__ "http://www.thaliproject.org/ssdp"
 * __USN:__ The same UUID URL used in the last ssdp:alive announcement from the peer